 Though they may be playful, Keeshonds are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Keeshonds are prone to include eye conditions such as progressive retinal atrophy; blood diseases such as von Willebrand Disease; neurological problems such as epilepsy; hip problems such as hip dysplasia; heart problems such as patent ductus arteriosis (PDA); and chronic diseases such as diabetes.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Keeshond inherits more than just energy and intelligence, you’re covered.